The Pursuit (Book 4)

 Talia learned everything she knows about love—and about being a vampire—from Jean Luc.
 But the memories of her forced turning and loss of humanity compelled her to strike out on her own to prove she could take care of herself.

-When she comes face to face with Jean Luc again, she wonders if her continued independence is as important as being with the vampire she still loves.
+When a killer vampire starts draining humans, Jean Luc and Talia must work together on the case.
+And when suspects are uncovered, their lives and the very foundation of the vampire nation are threatened.
 Will Jean Luc and Talia finally find the courage to follow their hearts?
 Or will the killer destroy them first?

 The woman lying on the lounge chair by the pool was movie-star gorgeous, even in death.
 Instead of a bathing suit, she wore a barely-there negligee of lavender satin.
 Early morning sun glinted off her expensively highlighted hair.
 Long lashes rested against her perfectly formed cheeks.
 And she had perky, bow lips.
 Talia had heard the expression but hadn’t understood it until today.
 This woman had obviously lived her life as the center of attention.
 Had that same attention lead to her death?